SerifAndSemaphore/go-serverless-list/README.md

 ## Examples & Demos

-[go-lambda-geoip](https://github.com/tmaiaroto/go-lambda-geoip) - An example using Node.js to call Go in AWS Lambda to retrieve the requester's IP -> geolocation
+[go-lambda-geoip](https://github.com/tmaiaroto/go-lambda-geoip) - An example using Node.js to call Go in AWS Lambda to retrieve the requester's IP -> geolocation via API Gateway